kylewdonaldson/TwinCAT-and-MODBUS/README.md

    if the variables used for MODBUS interfacing on the PLC are named as per default this mapping file must be generated and the PLC GVL names editted accordingly.

-4. Remember to the Beckhoff Manual on Modbus if you get stuck, and check out InfoSys :)
+4. Remember to read the Beckhoff Manual on Modbus if you get stuck, and check out InfoSys :)

 5. A MODBUS tool such as QModMaster is a great aid to learning about MODBUS and debugging it.
    (http://domoticx.com/modbus-software-qmodmaster-windows/)